TLE-MEC/Hack-CP-DSA/CONTRIBUTING.md

 ## :pencil2: Adding new problems and solutions

 * Selecting a problem from a website like hackerrank, Leetcode etc
-  * Add it to the respective folder (eg: Leetcode_problems; if it doesn't exist, create it)
+  * Add it to the respective folder (eg: Leetcode; if it doesn't exist, create it)
   * Make a folder with the name as name of the problem given
   * Should have 2 files: `readme.md` and `solution`
   * Add the link to the problem in `readme.md` file